o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 ### Android assets
 Before you can generate an O3DE Android project, you must process and prepare the assets for Android.
 You can do this by using the **O3DE Editor** and the **Asset Processor** (or **Asset Processor Batch**) on your project.

-Specifically for android, you must configure the registry settings value for AssetProcessor to process 'android' platform assets.
-This is done by updating the 'AssetProcessorPlatformConfig.setreg' file located under the 'Registry' folder of the engine root.
+Specifically for Android, you must configure the registry settings value so that the Asset Processor can process Android platform assets.
+To do this, update the `<engine-root>\Registry\AssetProcessorPlatformConfig.setreg` file.

 Under the `Amazon/AssetProcessor/Platforms` section of the file, enable the "android" flag.
 For example: